JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ### Updating data

 Updating data is almost identical to adding new rows, you just need to set the new value of a node.
 The example below loops through every returned node, retrieves the key, then uses that to get a reference to the updateable node.
-It then sets the “uuid” value to the current value, except with an asterisk before it.
+It then sets the "uuid" value to the current value, except with an asterisk before it.

 The `.addListenerForSingleValueEvent()` listener is important, as it stops any future data changes (such as the current update!) triggering the listener again.